This page is about the AFFF/PFAS lawsuit. Our lawyers are handling firefighting foam lawsuits throughout the United States.

 A March 2013 study published in Environmental Health Perspectives concluded that high levels of PFOA exposure might be associated with cancers of the testicle, ovarian, prostate, and kidney.
 They are also associated with non-Hodgkin lymphoma.

 The researchers analyzed 18 cases of cancer within nine years throughout several counties in Ohio and West Virginia that were near a DuPont-owned plant in Parkersburg, WV, which manufactured Teflon.
-Showing PFAS’ links to cancer, further reinforces the fact that this is a public health issue.
+Showing PFAS’ links to cancer further reinforces that this is a public health issue.

 What is lymphoma?
 What is its significance to PFAS?

-Lymphomas are forms of cancer affecting the lymph system, which comprises tissues and organs that produce and carry white blood cells.
+Lymphomas are cancer affecting the lymph system, comprising tissues and organs that produce and carry white blood cells.
 There are two types of lymphoma: